Doomlazer/SQ3-TUCR-EPP/README.md

 The Monolth Buger Decoder ring is now a fully functional ceasar cipher.
 Rotating the dial on the ring changes the letter offset on the ring.
 It also shows the standard english letters on the videogame screen - however scrambled they might be.

-## I have an idea for a planet.

-New planet submissions are engouraged, though limited by HEAP memory in some scripts.
-I'm not sure what the max number of planets will be.
-I don't think ScummVM cares about exeeding the HEAP, but DOSBox will crash.
-The goal is to support both.

-A tutorial covering what is needed to add a new planet is coming, but the source code for scripts in the PATCHES folder can be referenced in the meantime.

-To get started download SCICompanion from https://github.com/Kawa-oneechan/SCICompanion or http://scicompanion.com/download/.
-Move the 'src' folder and game.ini into a backed up copy of your SQ3 folder, then open resource.map from within SCICompanion.
-The modified scripts will already be there, but you'll need to import any pics or views from the PATCHES folder.

 ## I'm trying to test a planet, how can I skip the opening sequence?